How To Recognize Codependency And Tips For Preventing It

 Since codependency often stems from low self-worth, you may need to build yourself back up after a codependent relationship.
 You can heal trauma, establish healthy relationships, and learn to say "no" more often.

-Set healthy boundaries in your relationship
+How can you set healthy boundaries in your relationship?

 Boundaries can be vital to keeping everyone safe and healthy.
 They can establish people as individuals and emphasize personal autonomy.
 They may also contribute to better mental and emotional health.
 In times of distress, they can keep you from feeling burned out.